Overview of the best photonics books: 2025 update

 You will really benefit from this book if you are looking for a text which explores and exploits the quantum nature of electrons and photons to build new devices for ever more attractive applications.

-Maxwell’s equations (awesome as they are) can not completely describe the behavior of photons.
 An excellent example of this is the case of a single photon that passes through a beam splitter and is detected as either being 100% reflected or transmitted.

 In addition to such deep insights, this excellent book by prof. Thomas Pearsall contains many practical numerical examples to help you better grasp the concepts it covers.